grscwf/twin-mt/nero-paths.md

 ### Challenge Ending: Broken
 This is the challenge ending on the first floor.
-There are clues to it, but it's meant to be hard to find.
+It's meant to be hard to find, but not impossible.
+It will probably require careful exploration and understanding of most of Nero's paths.
+There are also some oblique clues to it.
 <details>

 - You must have seen Mica already in other playthroughs.